MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-integrate-identity.md

 Deploying with AD FS allows identities in an existing Active Directory forest to authenticate with resources in Azure Stack.
 This existing Active Directory forest requires a deployment of AD FS to allow the creation of an AD FS federation trust.

 Authentication is one part of identity.
-To manage Role Based Access Control (RBAC) in Azure Stack, the Graph component must be configured.
+To manage role-based access control (RBAC) in Azure Stack, the Graph component must be configured.
 When access to a resource is delegated, the Graph component looks up the user account in the existing Active Directory forest using the LDAP protocol.

 ![Azure Stack AD FS architecture](media/azure-stack-integrate-identity/Azure-Stack-ADFS-architecture.png)